Part 3 of 4

 I was finally treating myself like someone worth healing.

-And then, just as HS was settling, something new appeared.
+And then, just as HS was settling, something new appearing often.
 Hives.
 Cold urticaria.
-The first time it happened was in Rameshwaram, a sacred temple town in India.
-Then again during my grandmother's death, while doing the funeral rituals.
-Standing in the wind and water, and my skin erupting.
+The first time it happened was in Rameshwaram when my grandmother was ill back home.
+Later, it happened again during the rituals after her death standing in the wind and water, and my skin erupting.

 I wonder sometimes if it was grief made physical.
 A body that had finally lost its primary safe person, reacting the only way it knew how.